cpp-best-practices/cppbestpractices/03-Style.md

 // Good Idea
-// C++'s memeber initializer list is unique to the language and leads to
+// C++'s member initializer list is unique to the language and leads to
 // cleaner code and potential performance gains that other languages cannot
 // match
 class MyClass